dat-ecosystem-archive/docs/docs/troubleshooting.md

 ## Installation Troubleshooting

-### Dat Desktop

-TODO

-### Command Line

 To use the Dat command line tool you will need to have [node and npm installed](https://docs.npmjs.com/getting-started/installing-node).
 Make sure those are installed correctly before installing Dat.
 Dat only supports Node versions 4 and above.
-You can check the version of each:

 ```
 node -v
-npm -v
 ```

 #### Global Install